 1. Calico policy with Calico networking (Beta)

 With Kubernetes as the Calico datastore, Calico has Beta support for Calico networking.
-This provides BGP-based networking with a full node-to-node mesh.
-It is not currently possible to configure the Calico BGP network to peer with other routers - future releases of Calico are expected to bring feature parity with the etcd-backed Calico.
+This provides BGP-based networking with a full node-to-node mesh and/or explicit configuration of peers.

 Calico policy with Calico networking on kubeadm